 Despite the film being pre-Code, violent sequences prompted Universal to cut its running time from 80 minutes to 61 minutes.
 Unfortunately, the box office returns for Murders in the Rue Morgue were disappointing, and Lugosi’s original Universal contract for Dracula was not extended.

 New Blu-ray release:

-In the USA, Murders in the Rue Morgue is being released on Blu-ray by Scream Factory on December 17th 2019.
-Extras are being finalised and will be announced nearer the release date.
+In the USA, Murders in the Rue Morgue was released on Blu-ray by Scream Factory on December 17th 2019.
+Special features:

 When a woman he kidnaps off the streets (Arlene Francis) fails a blood compatibility test, he murders her.
 She’s just one of several victims who end up dumped into the Seine.
 Mirakle is intent on subjecting Camille to his weird experiments — but what exactly is he trying to achieve?